 Dynafit boot with molded-in fittings to use with tech bindings

-•Manufacturers of the Salomon Guardian and Atomic Tracker bindings recommend using those bindings only with WTR (Walk to Ride) flat soled (non-rockered) AT boots or alpine boots.
+•Manufacturers of the Salomon Guardian and Atomic Tracker bindings recommend using pre-2014 / 2015 models of those bindings only with WTR (Walk to Ride) flat soled (non-rockered) AT boots or alpine boots.
+2014 / 2015 models with sliding AFD's are compatible with ISO 9523 Touring soles.

 •Several AT boots designed for performance downhill skiing offer interchangeable alpine and tech soles, which enable you to switch between alpine DIN bindings and AT bindings with the same boots.
-Some boots come with the interchangeable sole included in the price, while other brands charge extra for the second sole.
+Some boots come with the interchangeable sole included, while other brands charge extra for the second sole.
+The K2 Pinnacle 130 and 110 boots offer a non-rockered sole with tech fittings, designed to be used in any type of binding.

 The question of how much boot you'll need to confidently ski all terrain and conditions can be more complicated than you think and depends on the individual and the day.
 Even the experts are constantly adjusting their idea of what boot works best for them, so don't feel bad if you aren’t able to figure it out right away.
 If in doubt, choosing a slightly heavier, more supportive option is probably safer.
 While this may seem inconvenient on the way up, the added security of a sturdier boot can make all the difference on the way down.